 What help is available?

-There were times in the past when autistic people would likely be consigned to a locked hospital ward or mental institution.
+There were times in the past when people with autism would likely be consigned to a locked hospital ward or mental institution.
 Thankfully times have changed.
 A lot has been achieved over the past few decades, with many autism specific services being born out of parent driven movements just like WAS.
 Media reports on cases of autistic people, particularly adults, being ‘failed’ by the system suggests that there are many gaps in service provision.
 There is clearly more still to do.
 A large proportion of adults with ASC will continue to require some degree of support throughout their lives.
 Due to the breadth of the autistic spectrum, the kind of support needed will vary.
 For some this may mean occasional guidance in order to help them lead an independent life in the community whilst for others it may mean full-time support in a staffed home.

 How is autism treated?